George Fox: Education and character

-Atherstone incident
+Apprenticeship and Atherstone incident

-In the early summer of 1643 Fox reached what William C. Braithwaite called the "hour of decision," after an incident at a fair in Atherstone, a market town about three miles from Fenny Drayton.
-Fox was sitting and drinking with other young men – his cousin and their friend, both professing Puritans – who demanded he pay their bill if he refused to join them in drinking games.
-Disgusted, he left them, and, after a period of restless despondency and prayer, felt a divine call to forsake friends and family:
+As he grew up, Fox's relatives "thought to have made me a priest", but the plan was not pursued.
+Fox does not record the reason for this, but modern authors have suggested either a lack of funds or the marginalisation of Puritans in the Church of England by Charles I and William Laud.
+It has been speculated that, had Fox attempted to study for Holy Orders, he may have been thrown out of university for his heterodoxy.
+He was instead apprenticed to a local cordwainer and grazier, George Gee of nearby Mancetter on an unrecorded date, probably sometime after his 11th birthday.
+He apparently learned more than merely husbandry and shoemaking, since Gee's enterprise required him to develop accounting and administrative skills as well.
+Of his role as shepherd, William Penn noted after his death that "he took most delight in sheep... an employment that very well suited his mind in several respects, both for its innocency and solitude; and was a just figure of his after ministry and service."
+During his early ministry, Fox sometimes supplemented his travelling expenses with the earnings from cobbling.
+One of his detractors referred to him by this profession: "a poor journeyman cordwainer" who "could not live from his trade."

-Thou seest how young people go together into vanity, and old people into the earth; thou must forsake all, young and old, keep out of all, and be as a stranger unto all.
+In the early summer of 1643, the 18-year-old Fox reached what William C. Braithwaite called the "hour of decision," after an incident at a fair in Atherstone, a market town about three miles from Fenny Drayton.
+Fox was sitting and drinking with other young men – his cousin and their friend, both professing Puritans – who demanded that he pay their bill if he declined to join them in drinking games.
+Disgusted, he paid the bill but refused to participate and left their company.
+This incident marked the onset of a prolonged spiritual, and likely mental health, crisis that would lead him to abandon his apprenticeship.
+It would last until around 1647–8, was accompanied by a sense of vocation to solitude and itinerancy, and played out against the backdrop of the First English Civil War (1642–1646).

-The onset of Fox's great spiritual crisis coincided with the beginning of the English Civil War, which was initially focused heavily on the midland counties where he lived.
+The war was initially concentrated in the Midland counties where Fox lived.
 It had started in August 1642 when Charles I raised his standard at Nottingham, around 50 miles north of Fenny Drayton.
 Charles had then besieged Coventry later that month, and the first major battle of the conflict had been fought the following October at Edgehill, around 30 miles south.
-The war would continue until 1646 and briefly break out again in 1648.
+The war would continue until 1646, before briefly breaking out again in 1648.